ikjordan/picozx81/README.md

 | MenuBorder | Enables a border area (in characters) for the [Load](#f2---load) and [Pause](#f4---pause) menus, useful when using a display with overscan.
 Range 0 to 4| 1 |

 **Notes:**
-1. By default the European ZX81 generates frames slightly faster than 50Hz (50.65Hz).
+1. By default the European ZX81 generates frames slightly faster than 50Hz (50.65 Hz).
 Setting `FiveSevenSix` to `Match` enables a display mode slightly faster than the 50Hz TV standard, so that better synchronisation between the frame generates by the emulator and frames sent to the monitor can be achieved.
-If there are issues with a TV or monitor locking to 50.6 Hz, then `FiveSevenSix` can be set to `On` to generate an exact 50Hz frame rate
+If there are issues with a TV or monitor locking to 50.65 Hz, then `FiveSevenSix` can be set to `On` to generate an exact 50 Hz frame rate
-2. The Waveshare LCD 2.8 board runs at a fixed 320 by 240 resolution at 50.65 Hz
+2. The Waveshare LCD 2.8 board has a fixed 320 by 240 resolution. `FiveSevenSix` therefore only sets the framerate for this board (50 Hz, 50.65 Hz or 60 Hz)

 ### Examples
 Examples of the `config.ini` files used to test the programs listed in this [section](#applications-tested) can be found [here](examples)